crystallabs/solidus-graphql-schema/README.md

 Since the schema files are managed by the generator script, actual Solidus GraphQL API method implementations which are inserted and maintained manually cannot be placed there.

-Every GraphQL schema file expects its corresponding implementation file placed in the same directory structure and using the same class/module name, just with the `schema/` and `Schema::` prefixes removed.
+Every Solidus schema file expects its corresponding implementation file placed in the same directory structure and using the same class/module name, just with the `schema/` and `Schema::` prefixes removed.

 For example, GraphQL type `Schema::Types::Shop` expects to find its implementation methods in the module `Types::Shop` and automatically includes that module in its class.